 Rich in coral reefs and representing barely 1% of the ocean surface, this area has the greatest marine biodiversity in the world.
 It is estimated to be home to 30% of the world’s coral reefs and 35% of the world’s reef fish species (more than 3,000 species).

-If you are planning a trip to Indonesia, we recommend the excellent Reef fish ID: Tropical Pacific (also available in ebook), the reference guide to ID the fish you will encounter snorkeling across the archipelago.
+If you are planning a trip to Indonesia, we recommend the excellent Reef fish ID: Tropical Pacific (also available in ebook), the invaluable reference guide to ID the fish you will encounter snorkeling across the archipelago.

 In Indonesia, the climate is always warm and humid.
-With water temperature on average from 82 to 86°F (28 to 30°C), snorkeling is possible all the time, although you need to bear in mind the rain, which can be heavy at certain times.
+With water temperatures on average from 82 to 86°F (28 to 30°C), snorkeling is possible all the time, although you need to bear in mind the rain, which can be heavy at certain times.

 From November to April, during the rainy season, the heat is stifling (with a peak in January/February) and the humidity rate nears 75%.
-The dry season, between May and October, probably represents the best period for snorkeling in Indonesia, with low rainfall and an average temperature of 86°F/28°C.
+The dry season, between May and October, probably represents the best time for snorkeling in Indonesia, with low rainfall and an average temperature of 86°F/28°C.

 Visitor numbers are high in Bali in December and January (during the Christmas holidays), and in July and August.
 Taking into account the climate and the busy tourist periods, the best months for exploring the country are May, June, and September.

-450+ spots have already been featured on Snorkeling Report thanks to people like you.
+600+ spots have already been featured on Snorkeling Report thanks to people like you.
 Share your favorite snorkeling spot and help us cover the world map.
 Your contribution will help the snorkeling community find new sites and enjoy the underwater world!

 ADD A SPOT